mngharbi/eventqueue/README.md

 - Publish
 - Subscribe
 - Unsubscribe
-- Done (closes the queue)
+- Done: closes the queue
-- Wait (blocks until the queue is closed and all subscribers are done reading).
+- Wait: blocks until the queue is closed and all subscribers are done reading.
+- WaitUntilEmpty: blocks until the queue is empty